 What should I eat this pork tenderloin with?

 Check out this full recipe list of What To Serve With Pork Tenderloin!
-30 awesome side dishes that you will absolutely love!

-My favorite is white rice and veggies.
+My personal favorite is white rice and veggies.
 Sandwiches is a great option but be careful not to overwhelm with other toppings because the flavor is pretty strong by itself.

 I could easily do mashed potatoes with it as well.
 It’s such a yummy comfort food that your Sunday (or any day) dinner will never be the same!